 Ask your child’s pediatrician if your baby is able to sleep through the night without feeding.
 If so, consider weaning him from them.

+Help him drop nighttime feedings and encourage him to take in his calories during the day.
 Here’s a quick summary of how to do that:

-- Set your alarm 30 minutes before the wake up times.
+- Set your alarm 30 minutes before those wake up times and wake him to feed.
+This helps break the association between crying and getting milk.
 Don’t wait for him to wake up to cry for milk.
-This helps break the association between crying and getting milk.

-- Reduce the amount the next night.
-Wake him up at the same times, but decrease the amount of milk you offer by half an ounce.
-If he typically drinks 5 ounces each feeding, offer 4.5 ounces instead.
+- Reduce the amount even more the next night.
+Wake him up at the same times, but decrease the amount of milk you offer by another half an ounce.
+Now you’ll offer two 4-ounce bottles at those wake up times.

 - Continue to repeat every night, reducing the milk by half an ounce each night until it’s so little you don’t need to bother waking him up.